 In one high profile case, an officer’s toddler and/or his babysitter somehow got into his police department issued handgun safe.
 The results were tragic.

 I used to link that local news video here, but it has now been taken down by the news station.
 I considered including another instance, but thought better of it.
 Rather than bring any more attention on a family who has already suffered a terrible loss, I’ll continue, in the interest of preventing a future tragedy.

 Good Handgun Safe Locks

 Electronic combination handgun safe locks/latches are discussed above.
 Many companies also offer biometric fingerprint locks for handgun safes.
 In general, these locks have all of the same issues of the electronic handgun safes above — and then they add even more.
 If you’re interested in these types of locks, you can read my article on biometric gun safes.

 The majority of electronic handgun safes use inexpensive, lower-reliability electronics technology like you find on “disposable” consumer gadgets.
 If you’re interested, the biometric safe article has a detailed summary of reliability differences between commercial and military electronics.

 Guns should be secured with UL 768 Listed combination locks, robust key locks, or Simplex style mechanical combination locks.
 For more detail see recommended types of locks.

 Simplex style mechanical push-button locks are great for office and vehicle handgun safes.
-Unfortunately Simplex locks generally only have one or two thousand possible combinations.
+One drawback of Simplex locks is that they only have one or two thousand possible combinations.
 Because of this, they’re not the best choices if you have unsupervised teenage children who might methodically try to enter every possible combination after school.
 If children do not have unsupervised access to your small gun safe, or if the handgun safe is empty all day because you’re carrying your pistol, this may not be an issue for you.